DLXPlugins/pattern-wrangler/readme.txt

 Yes, Pattern Wrangler sits outside of the Full-site Editor in the Patterns menu item.
 This Patterns screen allows you to configure both local and registered patterns together, curating what is shown inside FSE.

+= Does this plugin work on WordPress.(com)? =

+No, this plugin works best with self-hosted installs (normal installs).

+This plugin uses newer APIs (DataViews) that WordPress.com doesn't allow a custom version of, and the one that ships with Core isn't at the latest version, so the plugin can't get rid of the dependency.

 = The preview for a pattern isn't working or is formatted wrong. =

 I've done my best for previews in 2.0, and I know the finished result isn't perfect.
 The preview feature took several months of solo-developer time, and I've put my best foot forward.
 I know there will be preview bugs, but with patience, I'm sure we can fix the quirks together.